Art therapy is relevant for people of all artistic abilities

 What is Art Therapy?

 Art therapy is an evidenced-based practice that supports the emotional, physical, social and spiritual well-being of patients of all ages through the therapeutic use of art-making within a professional relationship.
-Art therapists are masters-level clinicians trained in both art and therapy.
+Art therapists are masters-level clinicians credentialed through the Art Therapy Credentials Board and trained in both art and therapy.
 They carefully select and offer art materials that are aligned to the patient’s needs.
 Patients do not need to have any previous artistic experience to benefit from art therapy.
 Reflection on the art materials and creative processes allows individuals to gain insight to themselves, others and their experiences.

 Art therapy also provides patients with opportunities for creative self-expression and relaxation to support them in coping with symptoms, pain and the stress associated with a medical diagnosis.
 Through the work created in art therapy sessions, patients receive a visual and personalized history of their journey and growth through illness or hospitalizations.

 Our art therapist offers a wide range of materials and processes to address the patient’s identified needs and goals.
 Materials and processes include:

 - Markers, crayons and colored pencils

 - Containment boxes

 Our art therapist collaborates with the medical team to support patients’ entire well-being during their hospital stay, including but not limited to:

 - A sense of control through normalizing activities to help them adjust to hospitalization and/or illness

 - Relaxation and reduction of anxiety